 Research shows that students are much more likely to speak to a peer about any concerns they have than to seek professional support.
 Sometimes informal support, such as the Buddying Scheme, can be the first step to someone seeking professional support.
 More often than not, just knowing someone cares and being able to talk things through is all that’s needed to start feeling more positive.

-By matching new undergraduates with a Student Buddy these students have a first point of contact who will share their own experiences and be on hand (either in person or over email) with friendly advice.
+By matching new undergraduates with a Student Buddy these students have a first point of contact who will share their own experiences and be on hand with friendly advice.
 Our trained Student Buddies have all completed at least one year of study at York and so know what it's like to be a student here.

 Our Student Buddies also get a lot out of the scheme as they have the opportunity to learn new things and meet other students.